 “Sport has become a world language, a common denominator that breaks down all the walls, all the barriers.
 It is a worldwide industry whose practices can have widespread impact.
-Most of all, it is a powerful tool for progress and for development.”
+Most of all, it is a powerful tool for progress and for development”,

-– Ban Ki-moon
+– Ban Ki-moon, UN Secretary-General

-"Sport has the capacity to empower individuals and bring one’s moral values to the forefront” and “can play a strategic role in transferring life skills and communicating useful and encouraging messages on important issues, thus driving social change.”
-“This new commemoration on the international calendar will further promote the value of sport as a catalyst for development and peace.”
+"Sport has the capacity to empower individuals and bring one’s moral values to the forefront; it can play a strategic role in transferring life skills and communicating useful, encouraging messages on important issues, thus driving social change.
+This new commemoration on the international calendar will further promote the value of sport as a catalyst for development and peace.”

 – Wilfried Lemke, Special Adviser to the UN Secretary-General on Sport for Development and Peace